christianalfoni/formsy-react/API.md

 })
 ```

-Sets a class name on the form itself.

 ### <a name="formsydecorator">Formsy.Decorator</a>
 The same methods as the mixin are exposed to the decorator version of the element component, though through the `props`, not on the instance.
 ```jsx